AngryLawyer/javascript-and-angular-crash-course/source.md

 * Make a new directory and cd into it
 * npm install yo (might be npm install -g angular)
 * npm install generator-angular
-* yo angular [project] - follow the instructions, ignore the hipsterisms.
+* yo angular testApp - follow the instructions, ignore the hipsterisms.
 * npm install
 * bower install
 * grunt serve